Hull, Kansas, an extinct town in Marshall County, is located six miles north of Marysville.

 Situated on the Big Blue River and the Union Pacific Railroad, the town was named for a great manufacturing city in England.
 In 1867 a log schoolhouse was built that initially served just ten students.
-Early settlers were C. H. Travelute and wife his wife, Charles Emery, Peter Blodgett, Frank Butterfield, William Helms. and Finlay McDonald.
+Early settlers were C. H. Travelute and his wife, Charles Emery, Peter Blodgett, Frank Butterfield, William Helms. and Finlay McDonald.

-The town was laid out by John Nesbitt who owned the land and induced the railroad to put in a switch in 1884.
-S. C. McCarter built the first residence and John King erected the first store.
-R. G. Williams built the second store in 1886 which became the location of a post office in 1887 with H. P. Benson appointed postmaster.
+The town was laid out by John Nesbitt, who owned the land and induced the railroad to put in a switch in 1884.
+S. C. McCarter built the first residence, and John King erected the first store.
+R. G. Williams built the second store in 1886, which became the location of a post office in 1887 with H. P. Benson appointed postmaster.

 In 1891, with Hull having become a logical shipping point for the surrounding country, the commissioners were petitioned to build a bridge over the Blue River, which they refused to do.
 At that time, the farmers were required to ferry their grain across the river from farms on the west.
-So, three energetic men united their efforts, donated liberally, and secured donations from others, for a bridge fund.
-These three men were Andrew J. Travelute, H. P. Benson, and Grant \/Villiams.
-One stonemason was hired and all other labor was donated by farmers.
-The east approach to the bridge was finished during the fall of 1891 and through the efforts of a county commissioner the west approach was built and the bridge completed the following year.
+So, three energetic men united their efforts, donated liberally, and secured donations from others for a bridge fund.
+These three men were Andrew J. Travelute, H. P. Benson, and Grant \Villiams.
+One stonemason was hired, and farmers donated all other labor.
+The east approach to the bridge was finished during the fall of 1891, and through the efforts of a county commissioner, the west approach was built, and the bridge was completed the following year.
 Frederick Heitcamp operated a general store at that time.

 In 1910 the town had some local trade, a post office, an express and telegraph office, and a population of 25.

 Though the town was well situated and had always been a good marketing point for grain and stock, it declined.
-John Wassenberg owned the only general store in 1917 and the post office closed in 1921.
+John Wassenberg owned the only general store in 1917, and the post office closed in 1921.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.

-Foster, Emma Elizabeth Calderhead; History of Marshall County, Kansas: Its People, Industries, and Institutions; B.F.
+Forter, Emma Elizabeth Calderhead; History of Marshall County, Kansas: Its People, Industries, and Institutions; B.F.
 Bowen, 1917.